Kunashir

-Kunashir Island (Кунаши́р; 国後島; クナシㇼ), possibly meaning Black Island or Grass Island in Ainu, is the southernmost island of the Kuril Islands.
+Kunashir (Кунаши́р), known in Japan as Kunashiri (国後島, Kunashiri-tō), is the southernmost island of the Kuril Islands.
 The island has been under Russian administration since the end of World War II, when Soviet forces took possession of the Kurils.
-It is claimed by Japan (see Kuril Islands dispute).
+It is claimed by Japan as part of its "Northern Territories".
+The 2021 Russian census recorded a population of 7,683 people.

+Etymology

+According to the Hokkaido Government, the Japanese name Kunashiri (国後島, Kunashiri-tō) comes from the Ainu kina-sir (キナシㇼ), which translates to "grass island".

 Geography

 Kunashir is separated by the Catherine Strait (Kunashiri Suido) from the island of Iturup, which is located 22 km northeast; Kunashir Strait (upper Nemuro Kaikyo) separates Kunashir from Shiretoko Peninsula (Hokkaido Island), located 25 km to the west; Izmena Strait (Notsuke Suido or lower Nemuro Kaikyo) separates Kunashir from Notsuke Peninsula (Hokkaido Island), located 16 km to the southwest; and the South Kuril Strait (Yuzhno-Kurilski Proliv, Minami Chishima Kaikyo) separates Kunashir from Shikotan and the Habomai Islands, 50 km to the east.
-Kunashir Island is visible from the nearby Japanese island of Hokkaido, from which it is separated by the Nemuro Strait.
+Kunashir is visible from the nearby Japanese island of Hokkaido, from which it is separated by the Nemuro Strait.